-Jersey Airport's Manual of Air Navigation Services (MANS) states all the procedures and processes to be carried out when Low Visibility conditions occur.
+Jersey Airport's Manual of Air Navigation Services (MANS) and Manual of Air Traffic Services (MATS) II state all the procedures and processes to be carried out when Low Visibility conditions occur.

 Each LVP state requires specific actions to be taken.
 'Airfield Safeguards' initiates these actions whilst LVP 1/2/3/4 introduces increased requirements.
 As a general principle, LVPs for most aircraft/vehicles remain the same regardless of the exact state.
 However, the actions of ATC are governed by the precise LVP state.